 Representing 31% of the Twelfth District population, Latinos are a vital part of our District’s economy–and the U.S. economy at large.
 The economic contributions of Latino communities to our country are enormous, wide-ranging, and rapidly growing.

-At the San Francisco Fed, we study and share what we’ve learned about the economic impact of Latino communities as part of our commitment to equity.
-Equity affects economic output, and as such, it’s a core part of our congressionally mandated mission: to promote a healthy and sustainable economy and support the nation’s financial and payment systems.
+At the San Francisco Fed, we study and share what we’ve learned about the economic impact of Latino communities as part of our commitment to ensuring that all people can fully participate in the economy.
+Learn more about our work on economic inclusion.

 Rocio Sanchez-Moyano, senior researcher in Community Development, shares findings of significant differences between Hispanic and white homebuyers—even when they had similar financial and demographic profiles and were buying homes of the same value within the same metros.